SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Compute_Requirements.md

 ### CPU

-The processes are not CPU-heavy and do not require a lot of parallel computing, this means that 4 cores should be enough.
+The processes are not CPU-heavy and do not require a lot of parallel computing.
+This means that 4 cores should be enough.

 ### Network